 Starting therapy is an exciting but sometimes anxiety-producing experience, and it is okay to take things at your own pace and ask questions that will help you feel more comfortable.
 The most important thing to remember is that your therapist is there to support you on your journey toward wellness.
 They are excited that you took the first step and are looking forward to getting to know you!

-This blog is authored by Ashley Meczywor, MEd, LPC, NCC, a member of our clinical team.
+This blog is authored by Ashley Meczywor, MEd, LPC, NCC.
 IntraSpectrum Counseling is Chicago’s leading psychotherapy practice dedicated to the LGBTQ+ community, and we strive to provide the highest quality mental health care for multicultural, kink, polyamorous, and intersectional issues.
 For anyone needing affirming and validating support in their healing, please click here or email us at email@example.com.